 The fiscal year of this organization shall be the calendar year.
 As new members enter a division, their names and addresses shall be sent without delay to the recording secretary of the state organization.
 The president of the National Federation of the Blind of Missouri shall be an ex-officio member of each division.
 In the event of the dissolution of a division, or if (for whatever reason) a division ceases to be a part of this organization, its assets shall become the property of the National Federation of the Blind of Missouri.
-Divisions shall not pay affiliate dues for their members except in the case where a person has not already had dues paid by themselves or a local chapter.
-In such a case dues must be paid at our annual state convention and immediately forwarded to the state affiliate treasurer.
+Divisions shall pay affiliate dues for all of their members by February 1.
 The affiliate shall have the power to dissolve any division that is not regularly meeting or fails to meet at any state convention.
 Any division may establish their own bank account provided that either the state affiliate treasurer or president is an authorized signer.

 Section C Division and Chapter Status

 No chapter, division, or group of the affiliate shall either seek, apply for, or receive Internal Revenue Service 501(c)((3 status without prior approval of the board of directors of the National Federation of the Blind of Missouri and the President of the National Federation of the Blind.

 There shall be elected at the regular annual convention during each odd numbered year, a President, a First Vice President, a Second Vice President, a Recording Secretary, a Corresponding Secretary, and a Treasurer.
 The terms of these officers shall begin at the close of the convention at which they are elected and qualified.